 The weekend before his surgery, my sister and I took my dad skiing, which is his favorite thing to do.
 It was a beautiful day, and although the trails were icy, there were so few skiers that we felt like we had the mountain to ourselves.
 Nobody mentioned cancer, or hospitals, or five-year survival rates.
 I will remember it as one of the best days of my life.

 That Monday, my dad went in for what was supposed to be a three-hour surgery.
 Because of Covid restrictions, nobody was allowed into the hospital with him.
 The surgery started at 8:30 a.m., and by noon we were starting to get nervous.
-I called the nurse, who said there was no update.
-I called again at 1:00 p.m. — no update.
-I was told that my dad was still in the operating room, but if something had gone wrong, we would have gotten a call by now.
+My mother called the nurse, who said there was no update.
+She called again at 1 p.m. — no update.
+We were told that my dad was still in the operating room, but if something had gone wrong, we would have gotten a call by now.

 The surgeon, who sounded a little surprised himself, asked us a series of questions.
 Has your father ever been in a serious car crash?
 No. Has he ever been hospitalized for severe pancreatitis?
 No. The surgeon explained that although there was a mass, it seemed quite clear that it was not cancer.
 I can’t even remember the explanation he gave because I was crying too hard.
-I do remember that the oncologist ALMOST said, “It’s like a miracle,” but stopped himself.
+“It’s like a miracle,” said my mother.

 We spoke to a few other doctors who told us “not to break out the champagne just yet” until we got the official biopsy results back on Monday or Tuesday, but that we could be cautiously optimistic.
 The following week we got the call: the mass, which had presented exactly like pancreatic cancer, appears to have been scar tissue from an unknown cause.
 My father was released from the hospital on Christmas Eve.